The Candyman Illustrated Syllabus

 Culver Center of the Arts

 BLACK KIRBY is a collaborative "entity" that is Stacey Robinson (Assistant Professor of Graphic Design and Illustration, University of Illinois at Urbana–Champaign) and John Jennings (Professor of Media and Cultural Studies, UC Riverside).
-Black Kirby functions as a rhetorical tool by appropriating comic legend Jack Kirby's bold forms and energetic ideas combined with themes centered around Afrofuturism, social justice, representation, magical realism, and using the culture of Hip Hop as a methodology for creating visual communication.
-It also utilizes the notion of an alter-ego as a symbolic allegory for DuBoisian "double-consciousness" theory.
-This collection of work samples from Kirby's style but also remixes it with the formal and conceptual influences from many other artists, pop culture, and artistic expressions.
-In a sense, Black Kirby uses the comics medium as a conceptual crossroads to examine identity as a socialized concept through bricolage, pastiche, oppositional juxtapositions, and deconstruction.
+Black Kirby utilizes the device of the alter ego as a symbolic allegory for W. E. B. DuBois’s concept of "double-consciousness".
+It functions as a rhetorical tool by appropriating the bold forms and energetic ideas of comics legend Jack Kirby combined with themes centered around Afrofuturism, social justice, representation, magical realism, and by using the culture of Hip Hop as a methodology for creating visual communication.
+Their work samples from Kirby's style but also remixes it with the formal and conceptual influences from many other artists, pop culture, and artistic expressions through a variety of techniques such as bricolage, pastiche, oppositional juxtapositions, and deconstruction.
+Black Kirby expands the language of comics from artistic medium to conceptual crossroads to examine identity as a socialized notion.
 It is the artists' hope to destabilize various ideas of "blackness" in order to promote a broader spectrum of black subjectivity.
-They are also interested in examining its performance via their practice which is highly informed by their theoretical construction called Critical Race Design Studies.
+Their practice is largely informed by the theoretical construction Critical Race Design Studies.

 Image courtesy of Black Kirby